 Driving From East Upolo to Lalomanu

 Samoan roads vary from being decent and manageable to being dirt roads, scattered with potholes.
 The speed limit is 50 kph and to be honest, you often cannot go faster if you don’t want to damage your car.
-Anyhow, to make the most out of this Samoa budget road trip, I suggest you take the western Cross Island Road towards the south side of the island.
-You can also drive to Apia first and take the other Cross Island Road going south.
+Anyhow, to make the most out of this Samoa itinerary, I suggest you take the western Cross Island Road towards Lalomanu, on the south side of the island.
+Alternatively, drive to Apia first and take the other Cross Island Road going south.

-To break up the journey I stopped at the Insta-worthy Coconuts Beach Club Resort and Spa on Samoa’s main island.
+To break up the journey, I stopped at the Insta-worthy Coconuts Beach Club Resort and Spa on Samoa’s main island.
 The views are just stunning, the menu is varied and they host a range of activities and events.
-From Apia, you can take the central Cross Island Road that gets you there in 30min directly.

 Sopo’aga Waterfalls

-From there, I finally did some waterfall searching.
-The pictures I saw beforehand did not disappoint.
-If you have time to only see one waterfall, this should be it -Sopo’aga Waterfalls.
+From there, continue your drive towards your first waterfall.
+The pictures that inspired me to go did not disappoint.
+If you have time to see only one waterfall, this should be it -Sopo’aga Waterfalls.

-The place from where you can see the waterfall is, as so often on Samoa, on private land, handled by a friendly lady.
-A short walk through a botanical garden later and you see the waterfall in the distance, dropping 54 metres down into a valley.
+The place from where you can see the waterfall is, as so often in Samoa, on private land, handled by a friendly lady.
+A short walk through a botanical garden later, and you see the waterfall in the distance, dropping 54 metres down into a valley.

-The entrance fee is $10 Tala and the whole stop won’t take you longer than 20 minutes.
-So it fits in well.
+The entrance fee is 10 Tala and the whole stop won’t take you longer than 20 minutes.

 Lalomanu Beach

-Also, the dinner was out of this world.
-We got to sit at one long table and they would bring a mix of plates over – ranging from mashed potato, sushi, Chinese fried noodles and seafood.
+Also, the dinner at Taufua Beach Fales is out of this world.
+We got to sit at one long table, and they would bring a mix of plates over, ranging from mashed potatoes, sushi, Chinese fried noodles and seafood.
 It ended up with so many lobsters that I could barely believe my eyes!
 Never have I seen so many presented in front of me.
 As most other dishes were with meat, I had a lobster feast to say at least.

-On Saturday nights they organise a typical Samoan Fia Fia show – a mix of dance and fire performance, done by professional local dancers. a Fia Fia evening is usually filled with dances, food, songs and the famous knife-fire dance where the men use a huge knife with burning flames on either hand, swirling it around his body.
+On Saturday nights, Taufua Beach Fales organizes a typical Samoan Fia Fia show – a mix of dance and fire performance, done by professional local dancers.
+A Fia Fia evening is usually filled with dances, food, songs and the famous knife-fire dance where the men use a huge knife with burning flames on either hand, swirling it around their bodies.

 See a Sunday Service at a Christian Church